- J.D., with Honors, 1994, University of Texas.

 - Randall’s Food Markets v.
 Fleming.
 Represented a Texas-based grocery chain in arbitration against supplier.
 Following two-week arbitration, obtained termination of a $400 million per year contract, clearing the way for the client to be acquired by a major national supermarket chain.

 - Furr’s Supermarkets v.
 Fleming.
 Represented the plaintiff, a major grocery chain, against its supplier.
-The case settled favorably, allowing the orderly termination of a $500 million per-year supply contract along with the payment of several million dollars to the plaintiff.
+The case settled favorably, allowing the orderly termination of a $500 million per-year supply contract along with a substantial payment to the plaintiff.

 - Concorde Financial Corp. v.
 Forrester.
 Represented an employer and obtained a jury verdict for fraud and breach of the employment relationship in suit against a former employee.

 - Individual.
 Represented a high-profile couple in a series of related lawsuits in California, Texas and Delaware, arising from the sale of an air cargo company.
 After a TRO and temporary injunction hearing, the opposition was forced into bankruptcy.
-Settled underlying suit and then negotiated $1 million payment from Directors’ and Officers’ insurance carrier.
+Settled underlying suit and then negotiated a substantial payment from Directors’ and Officers’ insurance carrier to the client.

 - Individual.
 Retained following an adverse jury verdict to coordinate appellate, indemnity, and insurance strategy for an individual defendant in a $25 million trade secret lawsuit.
 The litigation was settled in less than six months, with more than 80% of the cost borne by other parties.
 The key issue was the enforceability of an indemnity agreement.